 Speed and flexibility – Scaling assists is an easy adjustment to business growth and modification.
 It allows quick responses to any spikes in demand and allows a better class of resources to be used only for the time that is actually needed.

-Cost efficiency – With cloud scalability, organisations can dodge the costs of purchasing unnecessary expensive equipment.
+Cost efficiency – With resource scaling in cloud computing, organisations can dodge the costs of purchasing unnecessary expensive equipment.
 Additionally, good optimisation of the resources makes it possible to pay less and only for the things actually used and according to the time during which they are needed.

 Disaster recovery – Scalability can help to reduce costs of disaster recovery, by providing already maintained secondary data centres.